Lipedema Surgery

 Dr. Khalifeh has been performing liposuction for many years, before lipedema became recognized. he often got patients with extremity pain and difficulty walking who he treated with liposuction over the years, and now he is committed to providing this helpful therapy to more lipedema patients.
 He attends conferences on the subject to provide patients with a high level of expertise.
 He offers both awake (smaller volume/staged treatments) and asleep in hospital (higher volume) treatments.

-Dr. Khalifeh will be attending the First World Congress on Lipedema in Potsdam, Germany as he was invited there by the growing colleagues around the country that treat lipedema and who are involved in research on the subject.
+Dr. Khalifeh was part of the First World Congress on Lipedema in Potsdam, Germany as he was invited there by the growing colleagues around the country that treat lipedema and who are involved in research on the subject.